openSUSE/news-o-o/_posts/2011-08-27-opensuse-weekly-news-issue-190-is-out.markdown

 ![](http://swarm.cs.pub.ro/~alexef/gsoc/pk-suse/Workspace%201_006.png)

 Today the official coding period of GSoC 2011 ends.
-It™s been a four months journey, with
+Itâ€™s been a four months journey, with
       challenges, failures and achievements, but nevertheless fun :-) .

 You may be wondering what is the status of my project; here it goes: current version of